 The midterm exam date and time are scheduled based on the course schedule, and all students are required to participate in the exam on time.
 The only exceptions are medical and job reasons approved by the instructor prior to the exam.
+There will be no make-up exams.
+If you must miss an exam due to illness or other reasons approved by the instructor, your other grades will be averaged to replace the missed exam.
 Students with disability, please contact the Disability Resource Center (DRC).
-Students will take the exam through Examity or with proctors approved by the instructor.